How To Measure Anything in Cybersecurity Risk (2nd Edition)

 This spreadsheet shows an example of how to use Log Odds Ratios (LOR) to apply several conditions to a single probability.
 This spreadsheet will estimate the conditional probability of a cybersecurity event given the aggregate effect of several conditions.
 Further details are given in the areas to the left below.

-Appendix A: Selected Distributions
+Appendix A: Probability Distributions in Excel

 These are the calculations for Appendix A: Selected Distributions.
 There are several useful random distributions here that apply to a variety of different cybersecurity risks.
 The Binary (aka Bernoulli) produces a “1” or “0” (which can be used as “event occurred” or “event didn’t occur”).
 It applies to whether a security event such as a data breach occurred in the first place.
 The other distributions are more appropriate for types of impacts that result after an event occurs – such as a system outage, a number of records compromised, the costs of legal liabilities, and so on.